Hybrid collective excitations in topological superconductor/ferromagnetic insulator heterostructures: Abstract

 \section{Abstract}

-We develop a linear response theory for the dynamical proximity effect in topological superconductor/ferromagnetic insulator (TS/FI) hybrid structures.
-Our approach combines the nonequilibrium quasiclassical Keldysh–Usadel equations for the electronic Green's functions in the TS with the Landau–Lifshitz–Gilbert equation governing the magnetization dynamics in the FI.
-Within this framework, we study the proximity-induced coupling between magnons and superconducting collective excitations.
-We find that the spin–momentum locking intrinsic to the surface state of the TS leads to a hybridization between the superconducting Nambu–Goldstone (phase) collective mode and magnons, resulting in the emergence of composite magnon–Nambu–Goldstone excitations.
-The dependence of the coupling strength on relevant physical parameters is analyzed both analytically and numerically.
-In contrast, we show that the Higgs (amplitude) mode does not couple to magnons at linear order and therefore does not participate in the formation of hybrid collective excitations.
+We develop a linear response theory for the dynamical proximity effect in topological superconductor/ferromagnetic insulator (TS/FI) hybrids.
+Our approach integrates the nonequilibrium quasiclassical Keldysh–Usadel formalism for the TS with the Landau–Lifshitz–Gilbert equation for the FI's magnetization dynamics.
+This framework reveals a proximity-induced coupling between magnons and superconducting collective modes.
+Crucially, we find that spin–momentum locking in the TS surface state drives a hybridization between magnons and the superconducting Nambu–Goldstone (phase) mode, giving rise to composite magnon–Nambu-Goldstone excitations.
+We analyze the coupling strength's dependence on key parameters both analytically and numerically.
+In contrast, we demonstrate that the Higgs (amplitude) mode does not couple to magnons at linear order and is thus excluded from the hybrid excitation spectrum.
+The hybridization between magnons and the superconducting phase mode provides a mechanism for the interconversion of spin signals and the spinless signals carried by collective superconducting excitations, thereby giving new impetus to the development of superconducting spintronics.